precocity/gcp-retail-workshop-2018/airflow/README.md

 For example, try running:
   $ ssh retail2.us-east1-b.precocity-retail-workshop-2018`

-Now enter the following, substituting your name and project id as needed:
+Now enter the following, substituting your name and project id as needed.
+This is required to initialize the ssh connectivity to the airflow instance for Ansible.

 `ssh $USER@airflow.us-central1-c.$GOOGLE_CLOUD_PROJECT`